Last Updated: December 13, 2024

 Exercise 1: Set Up Your Master Project (30 minutes)

 In this MS Project Master Class, you will create a Master Project in Microsoft Project.
 The objective is for you to have an expertly planned project by the time you have completed this class.
+It is best if this project is work-related, ideally one that you will be managing shortly.

-To start a master project, open Microsoft Project.
+To start a Master Project, open Microsoft Project.
 Click the New icon and then double-click Blank Project.
 Then save the project, File, Save As, and name the project Master Project (your name).mpp.

 An alternative to a work-related project is a personal project.
 An individual project could include an event like a wedding, a kitchen remodel, planning out an executive MBA program, an investment program, buying or selling your home, obtaining your PMP certification, or a significant landscape project.